-Johnny Duco was named Head Coach of the Ryerson Rams men’s hockey team in April of 2017.
+Johnny Duco was named Head Coach of the Ryerson Rams men's hockey team on April 19th, 2017.

-Duco spent the 2016-17 season as the Interim Head Coach for the Rams and had one of the most successful seasons in program history.
+Duco spent the 2016-17 season as the Interim Head Coach for the Rams and had one of the most successful seasons in program history, winning .
 Prior to earning the Interim role, Duco was an assistant coach with the Rams for three seasons beginning in 2013.

 Ryerson posted a 22-4-2 record in the 2016-17 regular season with Duco at the helm, good for top spot in the Ontario University Athletics (OUA) conference.
 The Rams had the most potent offence, averaging 4.86 goals per game – more than half a goal better than the next closest team.
 With Duco behind the bench the Rams also improved their defence, allowing fewer goals against than the season prior.